 - Annual Meeting – The 2016 River Pines Annual Meeting will be held on September 21, 2016 at the Costick Center.
 We will be electing new board members.
 Please put this date on your calendar and plan to attend.

-- Board Meeting – The next Board meeting will be on June 28th after which we resume the fourth Tuesday of the month.
+- Board Meeting – The next Board meeting will be on September 27th, the fourth Tuesday of the month.

 - River Pines Breakfast – The next River Pines breakfast is scheduled for first Saturday of August and every month thereafter, 10:00 am at Kerby’s Coney Island 21200 Haggarty Road.
 See you there.

 - 2017 Spring Information Meeting – The next Spring Information Meeting will be held in May 2017 and the actual date will be posted here as soon as it is available.
 The meeting will start at 7:00 pm.
 Please plan to attend and find out what’s going on in River Pines.